 Expect to Pay: Depends on the seafood

 Here’s a shot of the restaurant with its stunning wooden sculptural bar.
-It’s one of the most beautiful restaurants we’ve been to – classy and modern without feeling pretentious.
+It’s one of the most beautiful restaurants in Taipei – classy and modern without the pretention.

 We had a ten-course degustation featuring creatively plated dishes like this prawn, mioga, and pea course.

-RAW is one of the hottest restaurant in Taipei.
-Because of its popularity, it’s notoriously difficult to get reservations here, which you’ll need to secure online.
-Check out my post on RAW by Chef André Chiang for more pictures and information.
+RAW is one of the hottest and best restaurants in Taipei.
+Because of its popularity, it’s notoriously difficult to get reservations which you’ll need to secure online.
+Check out my article on RAW by Chef André Chiang for more pictures and information.

 Address: No. 301, Lequn 3rd Road, Zhongshan District, Taipei City, Taiwan 104